Who Is Leah Williamson And Why Is She Not Playing At The World Cup?

 ‘I have given and will continue to give everything that my body, mind, and heart possible has to Arsenal and the Lionesses – I will still be there through thick and thin for all of my teammates, and their biggest supporter.
 All I ask for is a little bit of time and space to deal with all that is to come.’

-With a very different summer lined up supporting her teammates from afar, here’s everything you need to know about Leah Williamson – including the injury that has put a stop to her World Cup dream.
+Now with a very different summer supporting her teammates from afar, here’s everything you need to know about Leah Williamson – including the injury that put a stop to her World Cup dream.

 Who is Leah Williamson?

-Leah is a footballer who made history captaining England to their historic Euro 2022 win last year, solidifying herself as the heart of defence.
+Leah is a footballer who made history captaining England to their historic Euro 2022 win last year, solidifying herself as the heart of their defence.
+Aside from the England national team, the star currently plays for Arsenal.

 How old is Leah Williamson?

 Born the 29 March 1997 in Milton Keynes, Leah is currently 26 years old.
-FYI, this also makes her an Aries – long thought to be the most athletic Zodiac sign.
+What is Leah Williamson's star sign then?
+This also makes her an Aries – long thought to be the most athletic Zodiac sign.

 Why is Leah Williamson not playing in the World Cup?